 Time for another election – but only for Evanston’s Second and Ninth wards.

-A duo of mayor-appointed incumbents and challengers in each ward have filed nominating petitions as of the opening of the filing period on Monday, Nov.
-21.
+A duo of mayor-appointed incumbents and challengers in each ward have filed nominating petitions.

-Council Member Kristian “Krissie” Harris (2nd Ward), appointed by Mayor Daniel Biss in September following Peter Braithwaite’s resignation, faces Darlene Cannon, who narrowly lost to Braithwaite in the 2021 race.
+Council Member Kristian “Krissie” Harris (2nd Ward), who was appointed by Mayor Daniel Biss in September following Peter Braithwaite’s resignation, will face Darlene Cannon, who narrowly lost to Braithwaite in the 2021 race.

 Cannon is a member of the Evanston Equity and Empowerment Commission and has previously served as committee chair of the Evanston Voter Initiative.